safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

 }
 ```

-Filters are applied dynamically and case-insensitively across every directory level.
+Exclusions are applied dynamically and case-insensitively. `excluded_drives` is evaluated at the Document Library / drive level.
+Folder and region exclusions are evaluated recursively at every folder depth; filename and extension exclusions are evaluated for every discovered file.

 The mirror strategy is **whitelist-first**.

+* **`excluded_drives`**: Defines SharePoint Document Libraries to skip entirely.
+This is the appropriate place for built-in/infrastructure libraries because excluding the same names as folders could unintentionally prune legitimate business folders inside another library.
+If a previously mirrored drive is added to this list later, its corresponding mirrored files are automatically purged from Azure Storage on the next sync pass.
 * **`excluded_folders`**: Defines folder names to skip.
 The crawler uses branch pruning—encountering a matching folder name immediately halts recursion, skipping that folder and all nested subfolders/files regardless of depth.
 If a previously mirrored folder name is added to this list later, its corresponding files are automatically purged from Azure Storage on the next sync pass.
-* **`excluded_extensions`**: Defines specific file extensions to ignore (without leading dots) *within* the set of supported file types, `ALLOWED_DB_EXTENSIONS` (e.g., `.pdf`, `.docx`, `.xlsx`).
-Files outside this list are ignored automatically.
-The `excluded_extensions` parameter is evaluated *only* on supported file types.
+* **`excluded_extensions`**: Defines specific file extensions to ignore (normally without leading dots) *within* the set of supported file types, `ALLOWED_DB_EXTENSIONS` (e.g., `pdf`, `docx`, `xlsx`).
+A leading dot is also tolerated by the implementation.
+Files whose extensions are not in `ALLOWED_DB_EXTENSIONS` are ignored automatically.
+The `excluded_extensions` parameter is therefore evaluated only for otherwise-supported file types.
 * **`excluded_filenames`**: Defines exact file names to bypass (including extensions).
 Filters out system-generated artifacts or temporary clutter across all directories regardless of location.
 * **`excluded_regions`**: Defines regional folder names to skip.
 The engine infers regions **strictly from folder naming conventions along the directory path** (e.g., `/Policies/APAC/`), without querying custom SharePoint metadata columns.
 If any folder in the hierarchy matches an entry in this list, branch pruning halts recursion and skips that entire subtree.
-Files and folders not explicitly nested under an excluded region name default to **Global / Unrestricted** and are ingested normally.
+Files and folders not explicitly nested under an excluded region name remain eligible for ingestion.

 **Full Reset Procedure**
 Needed when updating folder naming conventions, or performing structural changes requiring a fresh sync across Azure Blob Storage and Azure AI Search.